SherG/tester1/site/content/post/baby-boomer-fitness.md

 Scientists in agriculture have discovered a genetic factor which has profound implications for the field of exercise science.
 This is the story of the Belgian Blue cows.

 Due this genetic factor, Belgian Blues lack a protein that regulates muscular growth.
-This mutation is called “double muscling” and it causes the cows to look like the bovine equivalent of Arnold Schwarzenegger.
+T his mutation is called “double muscling” and it causes the cows to look like the bovine equivalent of Arnold Schwarzenegger.

 ### The Relationship Between Muscle Development and Genetics

-What is even more interesting for the purposes of this article is that a similar myostatin deletion has been discovered in Flex Wheeler, and other  top-ranked professional bodybuilders.
-Anyone with eyes could see that genetics plays a role in how they look.
+What is even more interesting is that a similar myostatin deletion has been discovered in Flex Wheeler, and other top-ranked professional bodybuilders.

+Anyone can see that genetics plays a role here.

 Now we have concrete evidence of at least one genetic factor involved in how muscular (and lean) some of us have the potential to become.